rmogusu/portfolio/README.md

 # Portfolio:

-This project was established July 2019 using HTML and CSS styling
+This project was established by me and it entails all information about me ,my education background , job experience,and reasonsas to why I decided to join moringa.i used HTML language and did my styling with CSS.

 ## author:
 Rose Mogusu